Predicting electrical conductivity in bi-metal composites: Review of strength properties

 A number of bi-metals processed with various techniques have been studied with respect to their strength properties in the past.
 ADB Cu/Nb wires have been of particular interest with ultimate tensile strengths up to well beyond 1 GPa, see Refs. \cite{Bevk:1978,Rozhnov:2019,Dupouy:1995}.
 More recently, ARB as well as CARB (i.e. cross accumulative roll bonding, where every rolling step is undertaken perpendicular to the previous one) have been studied as well for a number of bi-metals including Cu/Nb, Cu/Ag, and Cu/Ta (among others).
 Strengths have been achieved up to 1.2 GPa \cite{Ding:2021}, see also Refs. \cite{Zeng:2016,You:2021}.
 Other processing techniques have been used as well, such as high pressure torsion (HPT) for e.g. Cu/Cr \cite{Dobatkin:2015}.
 Apart from severe plastic deformation, researchers have also studied creating very strong bi-metals by reducing the grain sizes; for example the authors of Ref. \cite{Han:2022} achieved strengths above 0.9 GPa with ultrafine grained Cu/W. Some of the studies mentioned above also measured electric conductivity of their bi-metal, such as e.g. Ref. \cite{Ding:2021} who achieved $\sim61$\% IACS for ARB Cu/Nb, Ref. \cite{Dobatkin:2015} who achieved 76 \% IACS for HPT Cu/Cr, and Refs. \cite{Carpenter:2022,Carpenter:2023a,Han:2024}.
 Many others have focused solely on strength properties.

-In Figure \ref{fig:conduct_vs_strength_overview} we combine strength and conductivity data from the literature with our own conductivity simulation results where no conductivity was provided in the reference.
+In Figure \ref{fig:conduct_vs_strength_overview} we combine strength and conductivity data from the literature with our own conductivity simulation results.
+The material and processing methods of the experimental data from the literature are indicated in the marker annotations, where ADB refers to `accumulative drawing and bonding', ARB denotes `accumulative roll bonding', CARB refers to `cross accumulative roll bonding', UFG denotes `ultrafine grained', HP refers to `hot pressed', HPT is `high pressure torsion', and `SAL' is `self-assembled lamellar architecture'.
+In all those cases where the electric conductivity was not reported, we use our own simulation result for the purpose of this plot, and indicate so by a star $*$.
+Additionally, we compare our simulation results to all cases where conductivity was reported in the literature (indicated by a star $*$ once more).

 Note that our simulations pertain to ARB materials, though we may expect those results to be close enough to the conductivity of ADB bi-metals, provided we simulated for layer thicknesses well above the electron mean free path for the (more conductive) matrix material.
 For those data where we have conductivity results from the literature, we compare to our own predictions and see that (as expected) they are very close if the bi-metal was processed with ARB, most notably the conductivity reported by Ding et al. \cite{Ding:2021}.
 As for ADB processed materials, as strength is increased through additional drawing and bonding steps, conductivity decreases, and therefore our ARB-optimized simulations overpredict conductivity for the ADB material (see Figure \ref{fig:conduct_vs_strength_overview}) since we do not account for the actual ADB microstructure in these cases.
 For this reason, the conductivity prediction for ADB Cu/Nb with UTS around 1.4 GPa shown in this figure is to be taken with a grain of salt: conductivity is likely somewhat lower than predicted.

 For the purpose of Fig. \ref{fig:conduct_vs_strength_overview}, we assumed 100nm average layer thickness for the Cu phase in our simulations unless stated otherwise.
 Those results are meant to give readers an overview over bi-metals with promising strength and conductivity properties that are worth being studied further.